rebokdev/owbef/README.md

 config from terminal because i removed gui because for me it doesn't work.
 If you want gui install orginal input-remapper from github

+Note version.info is file for settings all to compate to files on this github repo ex.
+1=1 app is up to date,5=2 you probaly have other version you can change patch repo or reinstall from orginal,15=1 patch have update